Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.5 In-Memory Logging Policy
 In order to simply the application interface and improve the logging performace, the following polices are enforce on the in-memory logging.
-- Only In-Memory logging file is prefered as this Improves the performance and simplifies the in-memory logging interface and its the implementation.
+- Only In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its the implementation.
 - Log Rotation Policy
     -   Cron job to rotate the in-memory log for every 2 minutes.
     -   Size of file is restricted to 1mb